-The Company's financial performance is dependent on the global price of and demand for coal
+The Company's financial performance is dependent on the global price of and demand for coal.
 The Company's business is dependent on the global market price of coal.
 Sale prices and volumes in the worldwide coal market depend predominantly on the prevailing and expected levels of demand for and supply of coal, mainly from energy and steel manufacturers.
 But the company's financial results will increasingly depend on the situation on the coal market in the countries where the company will operate.
 In general, European countries are taking steps to slowly move away from coal mining, but at the same time, more and more attention is being paid to the extraction of other minerals that may also be of interest to the Company.

-The Company's production costs and costs of technologies applied by the Company may increase
+The Company's costs and technologies applied by the Company may increase

-The Company's main production expenses are energy costs, salaries and consumables.
-Due to the company's new strategy, which provides for the transfer of operations abroad, it is expected that there will be additional costs related to starting operations in new markets, acquiring new entities and acquiring customers..
+The Company's main expenses are salaries and consumables.
+Due to the company's new strategy, which provides for the transfer of operations abroad, it is expected that there will be additional costs related to starting operations in new markets, acquiring new entities and acquiring customers.

-The Company's activity may be impacted by limited banking financing for its projects and operating activity as well as local currency devaluation
+The Company's activity may be impacted by limited banking financing of its project